Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Results and Discussion

+{Figure~\ref{q_chi2_evolution} shows the evolution of the best (top-1) $\chi^{2}$ as a function of the valid-trial index (horizontal axis in logarithmic scale) for each value of $q$.
+The main panel summarizes the optimization histories obtained from the TPE runs, illustrating how the lowest achieved $\chi^{2}$ evolves as sampling proceeds.
+The inset displays the subsequent Nelder--Mead local refinement performed for the best TPE candidate at each $q$, highlighting the final convergence of the best-fit $\chi^{2}$ values.}

+{Figure~\ref{q_chi2_relation} compares the final best (top-1) $\chi^{2}$ values obtained for each value of $q$.
+The best-fit $\chi^{2}$ decreases as $q$ increases and, for $q \gtrsim 0.5$, falls below the linear-fitting limit $\chi^{2}=21.8551$ derived from the linear fit to the Cas~A NS data.
+This behavior is expected, since the cooling evolution is intrinsically non-linear in time, and a physically consistent cooling curve can therefore achieve a lower data-wide $\chi^{2}$ than a straight-line approximation.
+Consistent trends are also visible in the color distributions of the optimized gap functions shown in Figs.~\ref{q_grid_all}(a)--\ref{q_grid_all}(f), where lower $\chi^{2}$ values appear systematically at larger $q$.}

-Finally, in Fig.~\ref{q_cooling_curves}, we compare the best (top-1) theoretical cooling curves for various $q$ values and the Cas~A NS observational data.
-The red data points are surface temperatures $T_s$ (not the redshifted $T_s^{\infty}$).
+{Finally, in Fig.~\ref{q_cooling_curves}, we compare the best (top-1) theoretical cooling curves for various $q$ values---obtained after Nelder-Mead refinement of the top TPE candidates---with the Cas~A NS observational data.} The red data points are surface temperatures $T_s$ (not the redshifted $T_s^{\infty}$).
 To obtain the best (top-1) $\chi^2$ at each $q$, we fit with an age offset in $[-19,+19]$~yr to reflect birth-epoch uncertainty; thus, the implied source age differs among $q$ values.
 For ease of comparison in a single plot, the data are fixed and, instead, the offset is applied to the theoretical cooling curves.
 The black dashed line shows the linear fit to the Cas~A NS data; the darkest to lightest gray bands indicate the $1\sigma$, $2\sigma$, and $3\sigma$ confidence intervals, respectively.
-The cooling curves for $q\simeq 0.76$, $q=0.60$, and $q=0.50$ nearly coincide with each other and are indistinguishable, showing slopes almost identical to the linear fit.
-For $q=0.40$, the curve deviates slightly but remains well within $1\sigma$.
-For smaller $q$, the slope becomes progressively shallower: the $q=0.30$ curve lies within $2\sigma$, while $q\simeq 0.19$ falls within $3\sigma$.
-Notably, despite running 5{,}000 additional valid iterations for $q\in\{0.19,\,0.30,\,0.40\}$ compared to the larger-$q$ cases, the $q\simeq 0.19$ solution retains a shallower slope and does not approach the $2\sigma$ band.
+The cooling curves for $q\simeq 0.76$, $q=0.60$, and $q=0.50$ nearly coincide with each other and are indistinguishable, showing slopes almost identical to the linear fit. {For $q=0.40$, the cooling curve is nearly consistent with the linear fit and remains well within the $1\sigma$ band.
+For smaller $q$, the slope becomes progressively shallower: the $q=0.30$ curve lies close to the $1\sigma$–$2\sigma$ boundary (while remaining within $2\sigma$), whereas the $q\simeq 0.19$ case is located near the $2\sigma$–$3\sigma$ boundary (within $3\sigma$).}